 You’ll receive a short questionnaire.
 Your responses will inform my testing and evaluation, so please complete this right away.
 (It will take less than five minutes to complete.)

-I’ll run five user tests on your museum’s website prior to our scheduled call.
+I’ll run five user tests, focused on one or two potential challenges on your museum’s website prior to our scheduled call.
 (Here’s why you only need a handful of tests to arrive at actionable insights.)

-We’ll discuss testing results and conduct a live, 30-minute evaluation at the time of your choosing.
+We’ll discuss testing results and conduct a live, 45-minute evaluation at the time of your choosing.

 During this video call, I’ll provide you with actionable recommendations — things you that you can do with the resources you have today.
 (I’m not going to tell you to go build a whole new website.)